maths/moodle-qtype_stack/doc/en/Topics/Linear_algebra/Linear_algebra_core.md

 * `vec_convert(ex)` Converts `c` and `r` convenience functions into matrices.
 * `un_vec_convert(ex)` Given a row or column vector, convert it to `c()` or `r()` form.

+In STACK 4.9.0 this functionality was moved into the core of STACK.
+For earlier versions of STACK you can use the latest code from github: `stack_include_contrib("linearalgebra_contrib.mac");`

 ## Predicate functions for vectors

 * `vec_convertedp(ex)` A predicate to determine whether an expression has been converted to matrix form.